|

 Greek dishes

 and mezedes (ouzo snacks) and many of them serve pasta and some interesting salads.
 I like Dioskoro with 2 locations right next to each other and they serve a really nice seafood and meat pikilea.
-In the summer this is a good area to eat in because it is open and there is usually a breeze.
-Plus its a great place to people-watch if you don't mind having to pay the musicians to leave you alone every 5 minutes or so.
+In the summer this is a good area to eat because it is open and there is usually a breeze.
+Plus its a great place to people-watch if you don't mind having to pay the street musicians to leave you alone every 5 minutes or so.

 |